 (a) Don't look at the next part of the problem yet!
-Think about what functions of an n-vector φ_a that are invariant under $\pi/2$ rotations, but not general rotations.
+What functions of an n-vector φ_a that are invariant under $\pi/2$ rotations, but not general rotations?

 (b) Show that in addition to the usual O(n)-symmetric interaction the LG free energy should include a term of the form